Table of Contents

 Understanding how to speak your target industry’s culture and expectations are vital in your job hunt.
 To convince a hiring manager to make a decision to hire you, you need to present a compelling case for yourself by matching the industry’s language and tone.
 Here are some of the critical points to remember when writing your cover letter for a specific industry.

-- The work in traditional industries such as Banking, Insurance, and Legal is generally time-consuming and strictly regulated.
+- Traditional industries such as Banking, Insurance, and Legal have a conservative culture.
+These sectors demand high standards of values and conduct to establish and maintain clients’ trust.
 Thereby, the tone should be highly professional, serious, and straightforward.
-Your message needs to come across as intelligent, critical, and focused.
+Your message needs to come across as intelligent, critical and focused.

 - Neutral industries such as Healthcare, Telco, and Retail are traditionally more flexible.
+They have a fast-paced work environment and thrive on challenging the status quo.
 This allows you to be more versatile in terms of your tone and communication style.
 However, you need to be strategic to ensure your message comes off as clear and professional while still showing a little personality.

-- Companies in the progressive industry such as Marketing, Design, and Technology are commonly looking for candidates who can bring ideas to life.
-Hard skills are essential in these fields.
+- Companies in a progressive industry such as Marketing, Design, and Technology are characterized by having a creative and dynamic work environment.
+They are driven by targets, deadlines, and the need to get results.
 Showcase your complex problem-solving skills and inventive thinking by adapting a casual but serious and detail-oriented tone.

 3. Maintain a positive and enthusiastic tone